amarkkk/figma-variable-import-export/README.md

 - Apply mathematical ratios across all variables at once
 - Calculate responsive values using formulas
 - Update your entire system by changing one foundation value
-- Replicate methodologies from tools like Utopia.fyi directly in Figma

-### Beyond Calculations: Other CSV Use Cases

-- **Version Control**: Track variable changes in Git—CSVs are diff-friendly
-- **Bulk Editing**: Use find & replace across hundreds of variables
-- **Documentation**: Generate design token documentation automatically
-- **Auditing**: Analyze your system (count colors, find inconsistencies)
-- **Team Review**: Share values in accessible format for non-Figma users
-- **Cross-Tool Workflows**: Convert to other formats (Style Dictionary, design tokens)
-- **Migration**: Prepare data for moving between files or updating legacy systems

 ## What This Plugin Does (and Doesn't Do)